9VAC25-193-70. General permit.

-14. All settling basins used for treatment and control of process wastewater or process wastewater commingled with storm water that were constructed on or after February 2, 1998, shall be lined with concrete or any other impermeable materials.
-Regardless of date of construction, all settling basins used for treatment and control of process wastewater or process wastewater commingled with storm water that are expanded or dewatered for major structural repairs shall be lined with concrete or any other impermeable materials.
+13. All settling basins used for treatment and control of process wastewater or process wastewater commingled with stormwater that were constructed on or after February 2, 1998, shall be lined with concrete or any other impermeable materials.
+Regardless of date of construction, all settling basins used for treatment and control of process wastewater or process wastewater commingled with stormwater that are expanded or dewatered for major structural repairs shall be lined with concrete or any other impermeable materials.

-15. Settled wastewater may be used on site for the purposes of dust suppression or for spraying stockpiles.
-These activities shall be carried out as a best management practice but not a wastewater disposal method provided that ponding or direct run-off from the site does not occur during or immediately following its application.
+14. Settled wastewater may be used on site for the purposes of dust suppression or for spraying stockpiles.
+Dust suppression shall be carried out as a best management practice but not as a wastewater disposal method provided that ponding or direct run-off from the site does not occur during or immediately following its application.
 Dust suppression shall not occur during a "measurable" rain event (a storm event that results in an actual discharge from the site).

 a.
 The quantification levels (QL) shall be less than or equal to the following concentrations:

-(2) Daily Maximum.
-Compliance with the daily maximum limitations and/or reporting requirements for the parameters listed in Part I A shall be determined as follows: All concentration data below the QL listed in subdivision 16 a of this subsection shall be treated as zero.
+(2) Daily maximum.
+Compliance with the daily maximum limitations or reporting requirements for the parameters listed in Part I A shall be determined as follows: All concentration data below the QL listed in subdivision 15 a of this subsection shall be treated as zero.
 All concentration data equal to or above the QL shall be treated as reported.
 An arithmetic average of the values shall be calculated using all reported data, including the defined zeros, collected for each day during the reporting month.
-The maximum value of these daily averages thus determined shall be reported on the DMR as the Daily Maximum.
+The maximum value of these daily averages thus determined shall be reported on the DMR as the daily maximum.
 If all data are below the QL then the average shall be reported as "<QL."
 If reporting for quantity is required on the DMR and the calculated concentration is <QL then report "<QL" for the quantity, otherwise use the calculated concentration.

-(3) Any single datum required shall be reported as "<QL" if it less than the QL listed in subdivision 16 a of this subsection.
+(3) Any single datum required shall be reported as "<QL" if it less than the QL listed in subdivision 15 a of this subsection.
 Otherwise the numerical value shall be reported.
 The QL must be less than or equal to the QL in subdivision 15 a of this subsection.

-18. Adding or deleting outfalls.
+17. Adding or deleting outfalls.
 The permittee may add new or delete existing outfalls at the facility as necessary and appropriate.
-The permittee shall update the O&M manual and storm water pollution prevention plan (SWPPP) and notify the department of all outfall changes within 30 days of the change.
-New outfalls require a new or updated registration statement including an updated SWPPP site map.
+The permittee shall update the O&M manual and SWPPP and notify the department of all outfall changes within 60 days of the change.
+The permittee shall submit an updated registration statement including an updated SWPPP site map.

 a.
-The owner may terminate coverage under this general permit by filing a complete notice of termination.
+The owner may terminate coverage under this general permit by filing a complete notice of termination with the department.
 The notice of termination may be filed after one or more of the following conditions have been met:

-(1) Operations have ceased at the facility and there are no longer discharges of process wastewater, noncontact cooling water, or storm water associated with the industrial activity;
+(1) Operations have ceased at the facility, and there are no longer discharges of process wastewater or stormwater associated with the industrial activity;

-(2) A new owner has assumed responsibility for the facility (NOTE: A notice of termination does not have to be submitted if a VPDES Change of Ownership Agreement form has been submitted);
+(2) A new owner has assumed responsibility for the facility.
+A notice of termination does not have to be submitted if a VPDES Change of Ownership Agreement form has been submitted;

 (3) All discharges associated with this facility have been covered by an individual VPDES permit or an alternative VPDES permit; or